gidibsa/HEIC-Extractor-InBrowser/README.md

 # HEIF/HEIC Extractor and Converter

 This is a learning project built in order to try my hands at NextJS.
-I will build on this knowledge to create other interesting projects.
+I will build on this knowledge to create bigger and more interesting projects.

 ## Features